patstockwell/idea_factory/README.md

 - plants don't travel well in the mail.
 The only plant that might would be a succulent.
 - sell tiny succulent plants online.
 Each plant is potted in a connectable pot.
 Buy many plants and snap them together to create a small garden.
 - target office workers, companies who employee office workers, students, artists.

+### 8bit Alphabet book

+- a childrens book with a 8bit pixel image for each letter.
+'Barry the bird' - followed by an 8bit pixelart parrot